MaxLeap/Docs/en/UserManual/Guide/QuickStart.md

 	`INTERNET`| 	Allow network conenction to send data to our server| Neccessary

 ##	Quick Test Project Configuration
-In order to test whether the project is connected to LeapCloud app and its cloud service, you can add following code to onCreate() method of Application:
+In order to test whether the project is connected to Leap Cloud app and its cloud service, you can add following code to onCreate() method of Application:

 ```java
 import android.app.Application;